dariopalladino/rt-streaming-kafka-docker/README.md

 ## Architecture

-> Kafka and Zookeper with two replications.
+- Kafka and Zookeper with two replications.
-> Kafka producer exposed on local server to receive streaming from the smartphone
+- Kafka producer exposed on local server to receive streaming from the smartphone
-> Kafka Magic and Kafdrop to handle topics and partitions, with javascript query-like
+- Kafka Magic with javascript query-like capabilities and Kafdrop to handle topics and partitions
-> Logstash, Elasticsearch and Kibana for data visualization and dashboards
+- Logstash, Elasticsearch and Kibana for data visualization and dashboards

 By default, the stack exposes the following ports: